The term hash oil is used by illicit drug users and dealers but is a misnomer in suggesting any resemblance to hashish.

-Hash, or marijuana oil, can also be known as hashish oil, bhutan/butane hash/honey oil (BHO), cannabis oil, liquid cannabis, hemp bud oleoresin, wax, or simply a dab is an oleoresin obtained by extraction of marijuana and/or hashish.
-In a industry that is not carefully monitored or have strict standards changes happen quickly.
+Hash, or marijuana oil, can also be known as hashish oil, butane/butane hash/honey oil (BHO), cannabis oil, liquid cannabis, hemp bud oleoresin, wax, or simply a dab is an oleoresin obtained by extraction of marijuana and/or hashish.
+In an industry that is not carefully monitored or have strict standards changes happen quickly.

 A new method for administering cannabinoids, called butane hash oil (“dabs”), is gaining popularity among marijuana users.
 Despite press reports that suggest that “dabbing” is riskier than smoking flower cannabis, no data address whether dabs users experience more problems from use than those who prefer flower cannabis.